Renting a car can be expensive. So, if you’re looking for an affordable way to get around town, peer-to-peer car rental may be just what you need.

 Failing to notify your insurer that you’re renting out your car puts you at risk of having your policy canceled.
 It may then become difficult to find a company that will insure you.

-If you don’t have a commercial policy and your personal policy doesn’t cover participating in P2P sharing, you need to purchase physical damage coverage (comprehensive and collision) from the ride-sharing company to have your car covered.
+If you don’t have a commercial policy and your personal policy doesn’t cover participating in P2P sharing, you must purchase physical damage coverage (comprehensive and collision) from the ride-sharing company to cover your car.
 This coverage may come with limitations or high deductibles.

 Finally, you must have adequate liability coverage.
 Car-sharing companies may offer liability coverage limits that are too low to ensure you are financially covered if someone driving your car damages another driver’s car or hurts or kills someone in an accident.